 What would that look like?

 There are some extraordinary people out there, with great ideas and the drive and commitment to have a real positive impact.
-They just don’t know where to start and they can’t find the support they need.
-To help those incredible minds to create this amazing impact that will solve our current and future issues is my mission.
+Most don’t know where to start.
+Neither can they find the support they need.
+I’ve made it my mission to help those incredible minds to create this fantastic impact to help solve our current and future issues.

 What do you think?
 Is it possible to have a business without competition?